 This matrix notation for SIAM shows a fundamental distinction between SIAM and PAM.
 For SIAM, we have a different number of states for a strongly localized level and the conduction electron subsystem: the conduction band contains 2N states, whereas the localized (s-type) level contains only two.
-The comparison of (312) and (309) shows
+The comparison of (311) and (308) shows clearly that this difficulty does not exist for PAM : the number of states both in the localized and itinerant subsystems are the same, i.e. 2N.

 This important difference between SIAM and PAM appears also when we calculate inelastic scattering or self-energy corrections.
-By analogy with the Hubbard model, the equation of motion (308) for PAM can be transformed exactly to the scattering equation of the form (36).
+By analogy with the Hubbard model, the equation of motion (307) for PAM can be transformed exactly to the scattering equation of the form (36).
 Then, we are able to write down explicitly the Dyson equation (37) and the exact expression for the self-energy M in the matrix form:

-(313) $$\hat{M}{k\sigma}(\omega) = \begin{pmatrix} 0 & 0 \\ 0 & M{22} \end{pmatrix}.$$
+(312) $$\hat{M}{k\sigma}(\omega) = \begin{pmatrix} 0 & 0\\ 0 & M{22} \end{pmatrix}$$